-As soon as certain levels are insufficient, begin more or less long-term measures, and while waiting, balance with out-of-work activities.
+As soon as certain levels are insufficient, begin taking long-term measures and, while waiting, balance with out-of-work activities.

-make a list of 10 situations, attitudes (your own, other people’s), thoughts that generate interference for you;
+Make a list of 10 situations, attitudes (your own, other people’s) or thoughts that generate interference for you.

-assess the cost/benefit ratio of keeping these sources of “interference”; and
+Assess the cost/benefit ratio of keeping these sources of “interference.”

-decide to rid yourself of the interference by eliminating or changing.
+Decide to rid yourself of the interference by elimination or changing.

 You’ve done your troubleshooting and decide to change your habits.

-Then, you choose to anchor your resource states, for example “being calm and serene during an oral presentation”, “being assertive in sales negotiations”.
+Then, choose to anchor your resource states (e.g., being calm and serene during an oral presentation or being assertive in sales negotiations).
 To do this:

-repeat this anchoring 3 times, then regularly: your 4 brains will remember this when you are in the real situation!
+Repeat this anchoring three times, then regularly: Your four brains will remember this when you are in the real situation!

-Because it confronts the unknown and creates an interdependency between the fellow team members, working in a team can generate stress in those who have a need for security that expresses itself as a desire for maximum control.
-You must be able to maintain perspective, in order to preserve your own well-being and motivation.
+Because it involves confronting the unknown and creates interdependency between fellow team members, working in a team can generate stress in those who have a need for security that expresses itself as a desire for maximum control.
+You must be able to maintain perspective to preserve your own well-being and motivation.

-Stress is a phenomenon that is distinct from the emotions.
-It is a reaction to the feeling of not being in charge, of losing control, and not having the means for the performance expected.
-It aggravates emotional over-sensitivity; but while an emotion is triggered by an event, a current situation, and hence a real detonator, stress,however, concerns the future and is most often based on the anticipation of unpleasantness to come.
+Stress is a phenomenon that is distinct from emotions.
+It is a reaction to the feeling of not being in charge, losing control and not having the means for the performance expected.
+It aggravates emotional oversensitivity; but while an emotion is triggered by an event or current situation, and hence a real detonator, stress, however, concerns the future and is most often based on the anticipation of unpleasantness to come.